campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 ## Steak Dinner

 The Citizens annually hold a Steak Dinner and Silent Auction in support of camp after the annual Beaver Day work day.
-All members of the camp and surrounding community are invited whether they attend the work day or not.
-In 2020, Beaver Day will begin at 8:30 AM on Saturday, June 6 and the Steak Dinner will begin at 6:00 PM with the Silent Auction immediately following.
+All members of the camp and surrounding community are invited whether they attend the work day or not. *The Steak Dinner originally scheduled for June 2020 has been canceled due to COVID-19 restrictions; it may be rescheduled for later in the year if conditions permit ([more info]({{ site.url }}/about/news/2020/05/04/steak-dinner-canceled/)).*

 ## Newsletter